aimtheory/sparkleformation-aws-example/README.md

 knife cloudformation create my-app-stack --processing --apply-stack my-sf-elb
 ```

+Choose `1` and then `1`.
 You'll know that this magic "apply" is working when you accept all the defaults and get to the last one.
 The default value you're shown for the `My App Stack Load Balancer Resource Name` parameter should automatically have the correct name for your ELB.
 This value was found as an output of your `my-sf-elb` and passed to the parameter of the same name in your application stack.
 Just press enter to accept it.

 When your app stack comes up successfully, you should have two instances for each of your `app` and `db` AutoScaling groups with the `app` ASG load balanced.
 The app instances should also be able to access the db nodes on their private IP addresses on port 3306.